nanstey/ws-drip/README.md

 2. Pull account info:
    * Current buying power
    * Open positions
-   * Dividends collected since last completed buy order
+   * Dividends collected since last executed buy order for each position (or within the last 99 activites on the account)
 3. Place fractional buy orders for <i>every</i> open position
-   * Determine a base dollar amount to buy for all positions based on the current buying power minus any dividends received since the last executed buy order
+   * Determine a base dollar amount to buy for all positions based on the current buying power minus accumulated dividends
    * Securities that have <i>not</i> paid dividends place buy orders of the base amount
    * Securities that have paid dividends place buy orders of the base amount plus dividends